Bobby Labonte: 2011–2012

 Labonte replaced Marcos Ambrose as the full-time driver of the No. 47 JTG Daugherty Racing Toyota Camry, with support from Michael Waltrip Racing.
-He finished fourth in the Daytona 500, earning Labonte his two-hundredth career top-ten finish in the NASCAR Sprint Cup Series.
+He finished fourth in the Daytona 500, earning Labonte his two-hundredth career top-ten finish in the Sprint Cup Series.
 Earning only one more top-ten finish so far in the season.
-JTG Daugherty Racing and Michael Waltrip Racing received a penalty for violating sections 12-1, 12-4-J, and 20-3.2.1A.
-Crew Chief Frankie Kerr was fined $50,000 and was suspended from 4 NASCAR Sprint Cup Championship events, and suspended from NASCAR until November, 23.
+JTG Daugherty Racing and Michael Waltrip Racing received a penalty for violating sections 12–1, 12-4-J, and 20–3.2.1A.
+Crew Chief Frankie Kerr was fined $50,000 and was suspended from 4 NASCAR Sprint Cup Championship events, and suspended from NASCAR until November 23.
 The same penalty was for Michael Waltrip Racing and the car chief for each team.
 The owners of the numbers 47 (Tad Geschickter); 56 (Michael Waltrip); and 00 (Rob Kauffman); were penalized 25 owner points.
 The drivers were also penalized 25 driver points.

 For the 2012 season, Labonte returned to the No. 47 car with most of the sponsors returning also.
 JTG Daugherty Racing also announced they will no longer operate out of the Michael Waltrip Racing shop.
 Todd Berrier took over the role as the crew chief.
 The crew chief at the time, Frank Kerr, moved to the position of shop foreman.